Runic Wisdom

 This web site records progress in massive project centered around the study of ancient rune poems as wisdom poetry, especially the Old English Rune Poem.
 The project to study the Old English Rune Poem necessarily depends on other information, including early medieval English Catholicism and its roots and background, the Old English language, feudal socioeconomics, wisdom poetry, theologies, and so on.
 Consequently, the project has become large and complex

-The first edition was published in the late Twentieth Century, in volumes 7 through 11 of a periodical called The Rune.
-The first edition consisted of one volume, and it was written for an audience of intelligent Pagans and neoPagans.
+The first edition of The Stanzas of the Old English Rune Poem was published in the late Twentieth Century, in volumes 7 through 11 of a periodical called The Rune.
+It was written for an audience of very literate and intelligent Pagans and neoPagans.

-The second edition is written for those who would teach Teutonic Reconstruction religion, for professional philologists, and for others (Christian and Polytheist) who are interested in a detailed and in-depth analysis of the structure and meanings of the poem.
-For the first volume, practically all comments that related one stanza to another have been omitted, and the analysis is more technical than in the first edition.
+The second edition of The Stanzas of the Old English Rune Poem is written for a more technically-inclined audience: those who would teach Teutonic Reconstruction religion, for professional philologists, and for others who are interested in a detailed and in-depth analysis of the structure and meanings of the poem.
+Practically all comments that related one stanza to another were omitted.

 A copy of the second edition's first volume is available here: Stanzas of the OERP.